-A vertical chin cup is a common orthopedic appliance that is used to correct an open bite.
+A vertical chin cup is a common orthopedic appliance used to correct an open bite.
 The appliance controls the growth of the lower part of the face and prevents the chin from growing backward or downward.

 The appliance consists of a small roller-type bead that strengthens the tongue muscles and is connected to two braces on the molars in the upper jaw.

 Bite blocks can be placed on the two back molars in the lower jaw (both sides) to slowly correct an anterior open bite.
 The appliance moves the teeth back over time and removes the space between the upper and lower teeth.

-Children may also require surgery if their permanent teeth are fully grown in and the jaw is fully developed.
-During surgery, an oral surgeon places the patient’s upper and lower jaws in the correct position.
-Then plates and screws are inserted to keep the jaws in place.
+Children may also require jaw surgery if their permanent teeth are fully grown in, and the jaw is fully developed.
+During surgery, an oral surgeon correctly places the patient’s upper and lower jaws.
+Then plates and screws are inserted to keep the jaws in the correct position.